There are two ways to install npm packages: locally or globally. Choose which kind of installation to use based on how you want to use the package.

 npm install -g jshint

-If you get an EACCES error, see Chapter 3.
+If you get an EACCES error, see this chapter about permissions.

 Tip: Consider using npx to run packages globally, if you have npm 5.2 or greater installed.